 No one was in sight.
 The woman had disappeared into the grasses as silently as she’d come.
 A chill crept over me, in spite of the sweat pouring down my back.
 She’d been there and now she wasn’t.
 But I had no time to ponder the woman’s disappearance.
 Pushing down my panic, I hurried past the unfamiliar areas, past the trees until I heard music and the sound of voices and laughter.
 The trail rounded a bend and suddenly I found the clearing, the two buildings, the Peace Corps van, which, in my absence, had become two, with trainees and Volunteers milling around.

 Bill, the Peace Corps country director, a burly, vibrant man with a grey ponytail, had arrived.
 He stood waiting for me.
 “Well, there you are, Fiona.
 We were wondering what happened to you.
 You went down the wrong path, I think.”

 “I don’t know where that latrine was they were talking about.
 I went forever and then got lost.”

 He glanced over at an adjacent path.
 My eyes followed his down the path that was more obvious, better traveled, at the end of which stood a wooden outhouse.

 “Oh.”
 I could think of nothing more clever to say.

 As we crunched down the dirt to where the others were starting to board the vans, I caught sight of the checkpoint guard.
 “Peace Corpse, oye!” he called out to everyone as they boarded.
 A broad grin now covered his face.
 He waved his arms, benevolent as a mother seeing her first-grader off to school, the image marred only by the presence of the rifle in one hand.

 It was all too weird.
-I slowed down and Manny glanced over at me.
-“What’s wrong?” he asked.
+I slowed down and Bill glanced over at me.

 “Welcome to Africa.
 You’ll be saying that a lot.”